 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

-- Do you have a virtual online tour I can take?
+- Do you have sample daily agendas for treatment I can look at?

-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

 But making headway in your recovery, at the expense of other health factors, won't help anyone.

-Step 3 - Planning A Budget For Rehab
+Step 3 - What Budget Is Available For Treatment?

 Your mental health matters, and because of the costs involved, it's easy to opt for a very low end provider, with minimal support.
 Not always a great idea.